What is the Port’s sponsorship program?

 When will a decision be made about my sponsorship application?

 Plan ahead for your events — after the application period closes, it will take about 45 days to review requests before recommendations are sent to the Board of Commissioners for a decision.
-This means funding will be awarded in mid-December and mid-May for applications received in September and March, respectively.
+This means funding will be awarded in mid-November and mid-May for applications received in September and March, respectively.

 Can I apply for funding again if my organization has received an award in the past?